dustinpfister/blog_posts/_posts/git-reset.md

 ## 2 - Creating an undo last comment command with nodejs

-I just need to add the following to the package.json file of the project.
+I just need to add the following to the package.json file of the project to make it so I can install the project globally and then use it anywhere with the name that I set for it..

 ```js
 "bin": {